 A professionally written estimate provides more than a price quote; it serves as your project roadmap.
 Before you sign a contract, ensure the proposal covers these key elements:

-• Insurance documentation: Current certificate of insurance showing general liability and workers' compensation coverage with adequate limits for commercial work.
+- Insurance documentation: Current certificate showing general liability and workers' compensation with limits appropriate for commercial work.

-• Payment terms: Schedule tied to project milestones, not large upfront deposits.
-Legitimate professionals don't require substantial advance payments before they start work.
+- Payment terms: Tied to project milestones, not large upfront deposits.

 Never sign until you've reviewed every detail carefully.
 Everything should be documented in writing, as verbal agreements create problems when disputes arise.
 Vague or incomplete proposals indicate contractors who may cut corners during installation.